2021

 2019

 Apr 2019: University of Hertfordshire (UK).
 ‘The UK Media: Collective and Individual Responsibilities for Poverty Abuse’.
-The Philosophy research seminar: invited speaker.
+Hertfordshire Philosophy research seminar: invited speaker.

 2018

 Sep 2018: MANCEPT workshops 2018, Manchester (UK).
 ‘Just epistemic resistance: epistemic ethics in context’.
-Legitimate Injustice and Just Resistance workshop panel; invited speaker (1 of 4 keynotes).
+Legitimate Injustice and Just Resistance workshop panel: invited keynote speaker.

 May 2018: University of Melbourne (Australia).
 ‘Epistemic objectification: the possibility of resistance under conditions of exclusion’.
 Postgraduate colloquium: invited speaker.